 Hello underwater forest explorers!
 Everyone's Travel Club set out to see if the legend was true: a sunken forest in nearby Lake Sammamish.
 Washington Legend has it that a thousand year old earthquake caused a landslide, sinking the forest.
 Apparently there are sunken forests like this one in Lake Washington too.
 Let's do it!

-We put together our inflatable Innova Helios 2 on the beach at Lake Sammamish State Park.
+We put together our inflatable Innova Helios 2 on Sunset Beach in Lake Sammamish State Park.

 Within' about a 1/2 hour paddling North, we could already see signs of the underwater trees.

 ...and baby trees growing on top of underwater ones...

 Time to head back (that's the state park ahead).